postgrespro/pg_probackup/Documentation.md

 - To restore the cluster state up to a specific LSN, use recovery-target-lsn:

         pg_probackup restore -B backup_dir --instance instance_name --recovery-target-lsn=16/B374D848

+- To restore the cluster state up to a specific named restore point, use recovery-target-name:

+        pg_probackup restore -B backup_dir --instance instance_name --recovery-target-name='before_app_upgrade'

+- To restore the cluster to the latest state available in archive, use recovery-target option:

+        pg_probackup restore -B backup_dir --instance instance_name --recovery-target='latest'

 ##### Using pg_probackup in the Remote Mode